All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Made of Iron: He tanked a missile from Franky and survived, albeit bloodied.

-- Manchild: Played with.
-He wears a bonnet, a bib, swim trunks, and sucking a pacifier - but in his words, "I hate children."
-He also disdains child-like mentality.
+- Manchild: Inverted.
+He wears a bonnet, a bib, swim trunks, and sucking a pacifier - but acts as a man of his age.
+He dislikes disdains child-like mentality.
 Then it's revealed that his infant son died of illness while he was away, causing a chain of events that later left his wife Russian in a vegetative state.
 To make her recognize him and smile again, he dresses up in his son's baby clothes and acts like a child.

 - Manly Tears: He cries at the end of his fight with Franky, reminiscing on the family he has lost.
 Franky remarks that it's unbecoming to do that (though he's one to talk) and wipes away Pink's tears in his unconscious state.